ymzGu/Tindog-Project-Gu/README.md

 HINT: To fiure out which Bootstrap components/snippets are used.
 Refer to the PDF below: https://github.com/appbrewery/tindog/blob/main/Bootstrap-snippets.pdf

-2 logo image files are missing.
+1 logo image file is missing.

 ## SVGs: